isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

    :scale: 50
    :align: center

 Once completed you can proceed.
 The user can also add multiple Cohorts to the worksheet if desired.
-More information about Cohorts can be found here (link to `Cohorts documentation <Saved-Cohorts.html>`_).
+More information about Cohorts can be found `here <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/webapp/Saved-Cohorts.html>`_.

 4. Select **Edit Analysis Settings** - This will trigger the Plot setting displaying the applicable x & y axis settings (i.e. Categorical or Numerical based on analysis type selected).
 Depending on the analysis type selected (i.e., Bar chart, Histogram, Scatter Plot, Violin Plot, Cubby Hole Plot, or SeqPeek) additional specifications may appear for selection.